loosenthedark/going-for-gold/README.md

 [Landing page Olympic rings SVG GSAP animation adapted from Steve Gardner's CodePen](https://codepen.io/ste-vg/details/kXzXYW)

 [Animated loading component adapted from @CodeBoomer's 'Olympics CSS Spinner' CodePen](https://codepen.io/CodeBoomer/pen/BzOPPz/)

-[ColorSpace's online colour gradient generator](https://mycolor.space/gradient) was used to apply a metallic shine effect to the gold-, silver- and bronze-coloured landing page buttons, and to create the linear gradients found elsewhere throughout the site.

-The [JPG to PNG online editing tool](https://jpg2png.com/) was used to convert a `.jpeg` version of the Tokyo 2020 logo to `.png` format

 ['How to sort an array of objects by multiple fields?'](https://stackoverflow.com/questions/6913512/how-to-sort-an-array-of-objects-by-multiple-fields) (Stack Overflow)